csun-shine/the-pedal-garage-docs/docs/pg-before-you-start.md

 account.
 You can use an existing GitHub account if you already have one or create a new one by going to the GitHub website linked above.

-## Step 2: Download, Intall, and Configure Git on Your Computer
+## Step 2: Download, Install, and Configure Git on Your Computer

 The Pedal Garage requires using Git on the command line and so [Git](https://git-scm.com/downloads) needs to be downloaded, installed, and configured on your computer.

-Once Git is donwloaded to your computer, set your username in Git by following [this](https://docs.github.com/en/get-started/getting-started-with-git/setting-your-username-in-git) tutorial.
+Once Git is downloaded to your computer, set your username in Git by following [this](https://docs.github.com/en/get-started/getting-started-with-git/setting-your-username-in-git) tutorial.

 Once your username is set, setup your commit email address in Git by following [this](https://docs.github.com/en/account-and-profile/setting-up-and-managing-your-personal-account-on-github/managing-email-preferences/setting-your-commit-email-address)